derekmerck/diana2/apps/siren/README.md

         derekmerck/diana2 /bin/bash
 ```

-Typically the first thing you need to do with a fresh container is to update any scripts that haven't been pushed to the docker image already:
+Often, the first thing you need to do with a fresh DIANA container is update any scripts that haven't been pushed to the docker image already:

 ```bash
 /opt/diana$ git -C /opt/python-wuphf pull \